rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 * Define a variable called `code` which is a list
 * Define a variable called `labels` which is a dictionary
 * Define a variable called `patches` which is a list
-* Evaluate the sub AST nodes
+* Evaluate the ast nodes (with possible side effects recorded in the above variables)
-* Path the code if needed
+* Tread the contents of the `code` variable as a list of ast nodes and process them with this grammar
 * Return a string which is generated Python code

-The generated code from our example will look like this:
+The generated code from our example looks like this:

     class Example(Grammar):
         rules = {